stephenslab/ipynb-website/README.md

 5. Install [git](https://git-scm.com/downloads).

 6. Create a new git repository (`git init ...`), copy all the files from this repository to the new repository folder, then add these files to the new repository (using `git add ...` and `git commit -a`).
+Alternatively, create a new folder (`mkdir ...`) and add copy the files to this new folder.

-7. Inside your new git repository directory, re-generate all the webpages using the SoS release script:
+7. Inside your new project directory, re-generate all the webpages using the SoS release script:

    ```bash
    sos-runner ./release -s force